BrenKenna/TaskTide/tasktide/core/README.md

 ## 3).
 TaskTide Service & Manager
 <p>
-A given "<i>TaskTideService</i>" interface (Workflow, Step, WorkItem) is composed with its corresponding "<i>TaskTideRepository</i>" which decouples the repository complexity (backend database) from the implementing class' business logic into a configurable singleton "<i>TaskTideServiceManager</i>" (ie configured once and reused).
+A given "<i>TaskTideService</i>" instance (Workflow, Step, WorkItem) is composed with its corresponding "<i>TaskTideRepository</i>" which decouples the repository complexity (backend database) from the implementing class' business logic into a configurable singleton "<i>TaskTideServiceManager</i>" (ie configured once and reused).
 Which for the TaskTide Engine Client is task processing, and TaskTide Manager Client is task orchestration.
 The Manager package builds on this logic providing end-user facing interfaces for task import/export through its own "<i>ManagerTask</i>" model, which performs TaskTideModel conversion.
 </p>